Uber Technologies, Inc. v Google LLC – Opinion

 “partial final award” which concluded that an agreement permitted arbitration of the

-Id. at p.
+plaintiff’s class action claims.
+(Id. at p.
 627.)
 The defendants petitioned the trial court to

-Ibid.)
+vacate the arbitrator’s award.
+(Ibid.)
 The trial court did so, ruling the arbitrator exceeded

 her powers by deciding the arbitrability of the class claims, and the plaintiff appealed.

-Id. at pp. 627-628.)
+(Id. at pp. 627-628.)
 The appellate court recognized an order vacating an award in the

 absence of a rehearing was appealable under section 1294, subdivision (c), but